-My world is spinning.
-I have a condition called benign paroxysmal positional vertigo (BPPV) that makes me intensely dizzy from time to time.
+Benign paroxysmal positional vertigo (BPPV) makes people intensely dizzy from time to time.
 Some people are using Internet videos to self-treat the condition at home using a maneuver called the Epley maneuver.
-Cool, I thought.
-So I watched one of the videos and tried the maneuver.
-It didn’t work for me.
-I did some investigating to find out why, and have some tips to improve your odds of success.
+If at first it doesn’t help, below are some tips to improve the odds of success.

 Blame it on crystals